rerun-io/rerun/examples/python/mini_nvs_solver/README.md

 You can try the example on Rerun's HuggingFace space [here](https://huggingface.co/spaces/pablovela5620/mini-nvs-solver)].

-Its highly recommended to run this example locally by cloning the above repo and running:
+It is highly recommended to run this example locally by cloning the above repo and running:
 ```
 pixi run app
 ```